Myanmar civil war (2021–present): Operation Chin Brotherhood

 On 9 June, the CBA, Arakan Army and Magway-based Yaw Army began "Operation Chin Brotherhood" attacking Matupi.
 Shortly after the announcement, the Chinland Council issued a statement asking the Arakan Army to refrain from military and administrative operations in Chinland.
 This came days after Global Khumi Organisation urged the Arakha Army against committing human rights violations against the Khumi Chin people of Paletwa Township.

 Operation Chin Brotherhood continued with CBA aligned forces capturing one of the two junta battalion bases outside Matupi on 17 June.
-Clashes between the CBA and CBA broke out during the push towards the final base, leading to 2 CBA deaths.
+Clashes between the CBA and CNA broke out during the push towards the final base, leading to 2 CBA deaths.
 The CNA/Chinland Council was forced to retreat from the Matupi area by 24 June On 29 June, the CBA captured the remaining junta base near Matupi and took over the town.

 Infighting continued with CNA detaining other Yaw Defense Force soldiers and MDF and AA taking Lailenpi, Matupi Township from the CDF-Mara and CNA.